shellywanamaker/shellywanamaker.github.io/_posts/2017-04-17-Pubathon-2week-goals.md

   * Mess with temperature data - synthesize into a plot
   * See if I can pull pH data from website, and/or if Doug can find the missing pH data
   * Identify best method for anayzing histology images
+  * Research best method to use for DNA Methylation analysis; and what other analyses should I consider?